 PROLOGUE

-1- Cattle, Horses, Sky and Grass
+1- Cattle, Horses, Sky, and Grass

 2- Ordinary Boy

-Ava Valentin, Larke Witten
+Ava Valentin, Larke Witten (Judy), Haitham Haidar (Matt)

-3- We Tell Each Other Stories/I Am Open
+3- We Tell Each Other Stories

 PASSION

-4- Recitation 1
+4- Recitation I

-5- The Fence
+5- The Fence (before)

-Danny Vizenor
+Danny Vizenor (solo)

-6- Recitation 2
+6- Recitation II

 7- The Fence (that night)

-8- Recitation 3
+8- Recitation III

 9- A Protestor